 Ad Libitum Diet

-Ad libitum (Latin: at one’s pleasure) means that you don’t have to track your macros anymore and always eat until you are full.
+Ad libitum (Latin: at one’s pleasure) means that you don’t have to track your macros and always eat until you are full.
 You achieve your caloric deficit by limiting the types of food you are eating by a rule set.
-This could look something like that: “at rest days I eat only chicken, turkey or white fish as my protein sources; at workout days I am allowed to switch to pork, beef or lamb”.
+This could look something like that: I switch from fattier protein sources to leaner ones, e.g from full fat diary to non-fat dairy and from starchy veggies like potatoes to lower calorie ones like cucumber, broccoli, spinach and tomatoes; on training days I add an additional protein serving and a bit more carbs before the intensive leg session.
 As you can see this type of dieting trades the freedom of not having to track with restricting the type of food.

 Have you ever tried to track your macros?
 What’s your experience with it?
 Let me know in the comment section below.